quicwg/base-drafts/draft-ietf-quic-qpack.md

 Before a new entry is added to the dynamic table, entries are evicted from the end of the dynamic table until the size of the dynamic table is less than or equal to (table capacity - size of new entry).
-The encoder MUST NOT cause a blocking dynamic table entry to be evicted (see {{blocked-insertion}}).
+The encoder MUST NOT cause a dynamic table entry to be evicted unless that entry is evictable (see
+{{blocked-insertion}}).
 The new entry is then added to the table.
 It is an error if the encoder attempts to add an entry that is larger than the dynamic table capacity; the decoder MUST treat this as a connection error of type `HTTP_QPACK_ENCODER_STREAM_ERROR`.

 A new entry can reference an entry in the dynamic table that will be evicted when adding this new entry into the dynamic table.
 Implementations are